notryanb/notryanb.github.io/_posts/2017-09-15-rust-blog-series-1.md

 </html>
 ```

-The funky double curly braces in our `<p></p>` tag enables us to take a `tera::Context` and output it to the user.
+The funky double curly braces in our second `<p></p>` block enables us to take a `tera::Context` and output it to the user.
 This is going to be how we render dynamic content such as a post list or user info.
-Using templates and contexts means we need to modify our code in `main.rs`.
+Using templates and contexts means we need to modify the code in `main.rs`.

 We need to make use of `rocket`'s [fairings] and `tera`'s [Context].